Gibbs flow for approximate transport with applications to Bayesian computation: Applications

-It follows from exchangeability of the prior and non-identifiability of mixture components that the posterior measure is invariant under ``label permutation''.
-As such, $\pi_{1}$ admits $d!=24$ well-separated modes centered approximately around permutations of $x^{*}$.
+It follows from exchangeability of the prior and non-identifiability of mixture components that the posterior distribution (\ref{eq:targetposterior}) is invariant under ``label permutation''.
+Therefore $\pi_{1}=\pi$ admits $d!=24$ well-separated modes centered approximately around all permutations of $x^{*}$.
+As it is known that simple MCMC and importance sampling methods typically perform poorly for such problems \cite{Celeux_etal_2000}, we will determine the quality of the Gibbs flow approximation (\ref{eqn:systemLiouville}) by examining how well it can explore all $24$ modes equally.